|

 We eventually learned

-the lead is
+the film is a comedy,

 Brandon Routh

-(of Superman Returns), and we were told that this was Day Two of their shooting schedule.
+and we were told that this was Day Two of their shooting schedule.

 As we began to suspect after being there a short time, their lunch/dinner was served before we were even needed on set.